SDStuduiosLLC/The-Somewhat-Awesome-Bot/README.md

 This is the home for the Discord bot that, I mean does stuff..

+> Do also note, this bot is being designed for MY needs, so I might add things you suggest if I can use them.
+Feel free to add your own modifications though!

 ## Installation

 It's just a simple clone of the repo and a bit of setup!